 (2) The registrar shall consult the president, or in his absence, the deputy president on any business requiring attention between the various meetings, and obey the order and direction of the president or deputy president as the case may be during such time, and he shall be responsible for the safe custody of all documents and property belonging to the Council which shall be under his control.

 [34, 35.
-Repealed in Gazette 27 Jun 1997 p.
+Deleted in Gazette 27 Jun 1997 p.
 3104.]

 36. Investment